shuyansy/Detect-and-read-meters/README.md

 We also provide trained weight in [yolo_weight](https://drive.google.com/file/d/1bHYpJro3ERmNTRO2JEo1inyU0_juqw5z/view?usp=drive_link) You dan put it in the yolov5 folder for inference.

 ## Meter Alignment
 We implement meter alignment by STN network.
 However, we obseve it is time-consuming.
 Thus we remove it in the latest version.
 You can still find it in the master branch.
+We also provide the weight you can refer in [alignment weight](https://drive.google.com/file/d/1sHmEEf9E0_kvL0LW1S5Y5jjFgjx_O5Dj/view?usp=sharing)

 ## Meter Recognition
 We design a network for read meters, which consists of a pointer prediction head, dail prediction head, and a ocr-based value prediction head.
 By a post-processing method, meter readings can be obtained.